Security and Support

 Security & Support

-• Notifications can be set up to alert you when certain activities occur on your account.
-For example, if your ID or password is changed or if a new account is opened.
+- Two-factor authentication indicates the bank utilizes enhanced security measures to verify you are the authorized user of the account.
+Examples of two-factor authentication include a passcode the bank sends to your phone after you enter your username and password, and security questions you're required to answer when you set up the account.
+Notifications can be set up that alert you when certain activities occur on your account, such as if your ID or password is changed or if a new account is opened.
 You can also set up alerts for overdrafts, statement availability and payment due dates.

-* Rates listed are current as of January 5, 2015.
+* Rates listed are current as of December 15, 2016.